algorandfoundation/algokit-utils-ts/docs/capabilities/algorand-client.md

 ### Creating single transactions

-You can compose a single transaction via `algorand.transaction...`.
+You can compose a single transaction via `algorand.transactions...`.
 Intellisense will guide you on the different options.

 The signature for the calls to send a single transaction usually look like:

-`algorand.transaction.{method}(params: {ComposerTransactionTypeParams} & CommonTransactionParams): Transaction`
+`algorand.transactions.{method}(params: {ComposerTransactionTypeParams} & CommonTransactionParams): Transaction`

 - To get intellisense on the params, open an object parenthesis (`{`) and use your IDE's intellisense keyboard shortcut (e.g. ctrl+space).
 - `{ComposerTransactionTypeParams}` will be the parameters that are specific to that transaction type e.g. `PaymentParams`, [see the full list](../code/modules/types_composer.md#type-aliases)